 This is a short history of civil defence shelters in Singapore:

-1983: The first public shelters were built by hardening nine underground MRT stations on the North-South and East-West Lines.
+- 1983: The construction of the first public shelters started by hardening nine underground MRT stations on the North-South and East-West Lines.